-The onset of infection will make the site swollen, reddened and with tenderness.
-The pus is potential to accumulate which is painful and discomforting.
+The onset of infection will make the site swollen, reddened, and tender.
+The pus has the potential to accumulate which is painful and discomforting.
 The possible causes of infection in dermal piercing include the following:

-- The use of unsterilized dermal needle or dermal punch.
+- The use of an unsterilized dermal needle or dermal punch.